Why This Recipe Works

 - From the bowl and strainer to the pitcher, nonreactive equipment prevents the flavor of the lemons from turning harsh.

 - Rather than diluting the lemonade with water, this Arnold Palmer gets intense flavor from mellow cold-brewed tea.

-This Arnold Palmer has a bold, rich tea flavor (without any bitterness) and a deeply lemony, tangy lemonade profile that's much more multifaceted than your standard-issue refresher.
+This Arnold Palmer has a bold, rich tea flavor and a deeply tangy lemon profile.

 Bring lemons to room temperature, then roll firmly against the counter to soften their rinds.
 Halve and juice; pour juice into a sealable container and refrigerate.
 Cut rinds into 1-inch chunks.
 Toss with sugar in a large nonreactive mixing bowl, cover tightly with plastic, and let stand at room temperature, stirring once every 45 minutes or so, until sugar has completely dissolved, about 3 hours.
 (You can let the mixture stand up to 12 hours, if desired.)

 Add 8 ounces (1 cup) of reserved lemon juice to rind mixture.
-Stir well, then strain through a nonreactive fine-mesh strainer or piece of cheesecloth into a glass or ceramic container.
+Stir well, then strain through a nonreactive fine-mesh strainer or piece of cheesecloth into a glass or ceramic container; discard rinds.
 At this point, the concentrated lemonade can be refrigerated for up to 1 week.